-If you watch, please use the comments section below to leave your questions, comments, and ideas for webinars you would like to see in the future.
+If you watch this webinar, please use the comments section below to share your questions, comments, and ideas for webinars you would like to see in the future.

 About the Webinar

 Interoperability of electronic healthcare information remains an enormous challenge in spite of 100+ available healthcare information standards.
 This webinar explains the Yosemite Project, whose mission is to achieve semantic interoperability of all structured healthcare information through RDF as a common semantic foundation.
 It explains the rationale and technical strategy of the Yosemite Project, and describes how RDF and related standards address a two-pronged strategy for semantic interoperability: facilitating collaborative standards convergence whenever possible, and crowd-sourced data translations when necessary.